TubbyMcFatDuck/Halo-Infinite-Blender-2-Forge-Printer/README.md

     <img src="https://raw.githubusercontent.com/TubbyMcFatDuck/Halo-Infinite-Blender-2-Forge-Printer/main/Images/FfB.png" alt="HI:B2FP" title="Halo Infinite: Blender 2 Forge Pronter" width="256">
 </div> Welcome!

 This repository is a Blender tool/resource suite that will overhaul your workflow Halo Infinite's Forge.
-Build your map from the ground up in Blender's world-class 3D modeling environment, and export your map into a tool that will automatically recreate your Blender Forge map inside Halo Infinite's Forge.
+Build your map from the ground up in Blender's world-class 3D modeling environment, and export your map into a file our tools uses that will automatically recreate your Blender Forge map inside Halo Infinite's Forge.
 This opens up limitless possibilities for improving the Halo Infinite Forge (and by extension -- Custom Games) experience by leveraging Blender and the global Blender community of designers, artists, programmers, and addon developers.
 Build maps, prefabs, art pieces, backdrops, blockouts, and more.
-The printer works in a multiplayer setting as well, so you can still Forge with your friends or collaborators while you're printing your Blender map into Forge.
+The printer works in a multiplayer setting as well, so a player can be in a Forge session with their friends or collaborators while printing a Blender map into the game.
 The next evolution of Halo Infinite's Forge has arrived.

 ![](https://img.shields.io/github/stars/TubbyMcFatDuck/Halo-Infinite-Forge-Bot) ![](https://img.shields.io/github/forks/TubbyMcFatDuck/Halo-Infinite-Forge-Bot) ![](https://img.shields.io/github/tag/TubbyMcFatDuck/Halo-Infinite-Forge-Bot) ![](https://img.shields.io/github/release/TubbyMcFatDuck/Halo-Infinite-Forge-Bot) ![](https://img.shields.io/github/issues/TubbyMcFatDuck/Halo-Infinite-Forge-Bot)